 President Obama has an astounding record of accomplishments.

-There is a widely circulated myth that the President Obama has been a "do nothing president".
-According to Dr. Robert Watson, Ph.D., a noted presidential historian and Professor at Lynn University in Boca Raton, FL. that statement is patently untrue and NOW YOU CAN CHECK THE FACTS for yourself.
+There is a widely circulated myth that the President Obama has been a “do nothing” President.
+That statement is patently untrue and NOW YOU CAN CHECK THE FACTS for yourself.

 "Obama's first 100 days were one of the most active and successful in the history of the presidency, with the exception of FDR's first 100 days, which remains the standard by which all presidents are measured.